Animals on Campus Policy

 For additional information about the use of service animals on campus, contact the Office of Accessibility Services, Frazar Memorial Library, Room 102, (337) 475-5916.

-For additional information or to request an accommodation for use of an emotional support animal in campus housing, contact the Office of Housing and Residence Life, Housing Leasing Office, (337) 475-5606 or the Office of Student Services, Holbrook Student Union Annex (New Ranch), (337) 475-5609.
-A written request for accommodation of an emotional support animal, accompanied by appropriate written documentation from a physician, psychiatrist, social worker, or other mental health professional, must be submitted in order for a request to be reviewed and considered.
-Properly filed requests will normally be reviewed and a determination communicated back to the requesting party (owner) within 30 days.
+For additional information or to request accommodation for the use of an emotional support animal in campus housing, contact the Residence Life Office at (337) 562-6505, Housing Office at (337) 475-5606, or the Office of Accessibility Services at (337) 475-5916.
+A written request for accommodation of an emotional support animal; appropriate written documentation from a physician, psychiatrist, social worker, or other mental health professional; and proof of the animal’s vaccination records (felines and canines) must be submitted for a request to be reviewed and considered.
+Approvals for emotional support animals in campus housing are reviewed twice per semester.
+The first review is by the second Friday after the start of classes, and the second review is by the last business day of midterm week.

 Modifications or Appeals

-This policy is distributed via the Academic Advisory Council, the Administrative Advisory Council, the University Listserv, the Student Listserv, and the University Policies webpage.
+This policy is distributed via the Administrative Advisory Council, University Listserv, Student Listserv, and the University Policies webpage.